tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 Indexer configuration varies based on the type of data source.
 For data-platform-specific guidance on creating indexers, start with [Indexers overview](https://docs.microsoft.com/azure/search/search-indexer-overview), which includes the complete list of [related articles](https://docs.microsoft.com/azure/search/search-indexer-overview#next-steps).

 > [!NOTE]
 > A preview version of this API provides a new [cache property](2019-05-06-preview/create-indexer.md#cache) used for incremental processing in AI enrichment pipelines, achieved by reusing previously processed content.
-The REST API version **2019-05-06-Preview** provides this fature.
+The REST API version **2019-05-06-Preview** provides this feature.

 ## URI Parameters